simonkeng/Docker-Python3-Ubuntu/README.md

 1. Clone this repo: `git clone https://github.com/simonkeng/ubuntu18python37.git`

-2. Run the `Makefile` to automate the docker build commands.
+2. Run the `Makefile` to automate the `docker build` instructions.
 The image will be built as `ubuntu18python37`.

 ```bash
 $ ls